the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 `;
 ~~~~~~~

-If we would want to import more than one variable, we can just add them in a comma separated list:
+If we want to import more than one variable, we can just add them in a comma separated list:

 {title="main.js",lang="javascript"}
 ~~~~~~~